kuidio/docs/docs/02-resources/03-identifiers/vlan/02_vlan_index.md

 ## Example

-A VLAN Index is managed through the `VLANIndex` Custom Resource Definition (CRD).
+A VLAN Index is managed through the `VLANIndex` resource.
 Below is an example YAML manifest demonstrating the configuration of a VLAN Index named "index1":

 ```yaml
 apiVersion: vlan.be.kuid.dev/v1alpha1